b13/tag/README.md

 ## Known bugs
 * JavaScript does not care about the ordering of the tags in a list, which would be really cool.
-This stems from the fact that the JavaScript library (originally taken from )
+This stems from the fact that the JavaScript library (originally taken from Bootstrap-TagsInput)

 ## Missing features
 * Permission handling: Make certain tags "read-only" for editors, so they can not remove specific tags from a record.